joemalle/limn/README.md

 This is a single header library.
 Simply `#include "limn.h"`.
-There are no dependencies besides the STL's string_view and cctype.
+There are no dependencies besides the STL's `string_view` and `cctype`.

 Then call `bool parse(std:string_view, Parser)`.
 Take a look at the example `Parser`s below.

-For reference style documentation, run `make docs`.
+For reference style documentation, go to [codedocs](https://codedocs.xyz/joemalle/limn/namespacelm.html) or run `make docs`.
-To run the tests, run `make`.
+To run the tests, run `make && ./a.out`.

 # Examples